kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 *Waving goodbye to our first product.*

-I don’t think this is an impossible idea since a few companies have built a pretty successful business around this niche.
+I don't think this is an impossible idea since a few companies have built a pretty successful business around this niche.
 It can be a business, just not one that could grow fast and delight a lot of people.
 It could work in 2015, not 2019.

-The world has changed a lot, now we wouldn’t want to work on this type of idea because the cost is high, growth is slow, and product iteration is extremely lacking.
+The world has changed a lot, now we wouldn't want to work on this type of idea because the cost is high, growth is slow, and product iteration is extremely lacking.

 When competition in each segment is fierce, we must pick ideas that have a better chance of success.

 So reflecting back, I came up with this list to help me evaluate future ideas.

-## How I’d evaluate my future startup ideas (especially for B2B SaaS)
+## How I'd evaluate my future startup ideas (especially for B2B SaaS)

 ### 1. Is my idea part of a global trend?